alyssonbarrera/coinsynch/README.md

 🌎 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-🧪 To run the tests, run the development server:
+🧪 To run the tests

 ```bash
 npm run test